 About us?
 We are about seven summers with undergraduates exploring digitized texts and building tools.
 Michael Drout, Scott Kleinman, Mark LeBlanc are blending start-up and research cultures to build and apply tools for introductory explorations of your favorite collection of texts.

 Dr. Michael Drout.
-NEH Co-PI , Anglo-Saxon scholar, Prentice Chair, and Associate Professor of English at Wheaton College.
+Anglo-Saxon scholar, Professor of English at Wheaton College.
 Mike enjoys the study of really old writing, writing from way, way before you were born.
 Drout has written extensively on medieval literature, including articles on Beowulf, the Anglo-Saxon wills, the Old English translation of the Rule of Chrodegang, the Exeter Book 'wisdom poems' and Anglo-Saxon medical texts.
 Drout's English grammar book, King Alfred's Grammar, is available at his website, www.michaeldrout.com, where you can hear him read you some Anglo-Saxon as a bedtime story.

 Dr. Mark D. LeBlanc.
-NEH Primary Investigator, Co-Leader Wheaton Genomics Research Group, and Professor of Computer Science at Wheaton College.
-LeBlanc has supervised the development of many software tools and computational experiments in genomics, including a web-based "DNA Dictionary" based on the online Oxford English Dictionary.
-Mark tries to manage the software-types.
+Professor of Computer Science at Wheaton College.
+LeBlanc teaches 'computing for poets' (an undergraduate course to intro Python scripting for intro text mining experiments) and has supervised the development of many software tools and computational experiments in genomics and lexomics.
+Throughout the year, Mark tries to manage the software-types.

 Professor Tom Armstrong (Computer Science, Wheaton College) led us to the power of scikit-learn modules and cluster validation measures.
 Professor Mike Kahn (Statistics, Wheaton College) was invaluable as he led our efforts to apply and refine our use of unsupervised methods.